SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 This yields a value in cubic inches \(or cubic millimeters\) of material removed per minute, and therefore relates to how fast you can complete a job.
 There is always a compromise to be found between going faster but with a lower tool engagement \(low DOC and/or low WOC\), or going slower but with a higher tool engagement \(higher DOC or high WOC\), while staying within the bounds of what the machine can do.
 The interesting thing about the MRR figure is that it allows one to **compare** different combinations, and figure out which one is the most efficient \(time-wise\).

-Now if you want to figure out how close you are to the absolute/physical **limits** of the Shapeoko, \(yet\) another formula comes in the picture, to characterize the required power at the endmill level to achieve this MRR:
+Now if you want to figure out how close you are to the absolute/physical **limits** of the Carvera, \(yet\) another formula comes in the picture, to characterize the required power at the endmill level to achieve this MRR:

 $$
 Cutting \ power\ (in\ HP\ unit)= \frac{MRR}{K\_factor} = MRR × Unit\ Power